codeforkjeff/S275_ETL/models/docs.md

 {% docs Dim_School %}

 Dimension table for school in an academic year.

+Many fields in this table are from a join with `Raw_School_Fields` which is populated with an extract from CCER's RMP database.
+Data in `Raw_School_Fields` is optional, though, in which case the fields will be null.

 PK = AcademicYear, DistrictCode, SchoolCode.
 DistrictCode is part of the PK b/c there are a small number of cases where the same SchoolCode is used across districts,